 As a mom, you always have the right to homeschool your kids.
 It’s not as simple as pulling them out and starting the curriculum halfway through as you have a life, too.
 However, if you’re worried about the state of the education system right now, it’s not unfeasible.
 Of course, you don’t have to be the one doing the teaching if you think it’s out of your remit.
 Other parents will pull together as well, so you might need to take it in turns to be the teacher until the crisis is over.

 Speak to The School

-Parents have the final say; however, your children’s school isn’t off the hook.
+Parents have the final say; however, your children’s daycare or school isn’t off the hook.
 If the virus starts to get in the way of education, the teachers and principal should craft a plan to limit the damage.
 For example, they might upload the classes onto an online program that allows the students to complete the work at home.
 Alternatively, they could set it as homework.
-Staying in contact with the school is vital in this regard because you need to understand what’s expected of the kids.
+Staying in contact with the daycare is vital in this regard because you need to understand what’s expected of the kids.
 There will be a lot of confusion, which is why you must simplify things where possible.

 Study Via E-Learning Technology

 Let’s not forget that the children aren’t the only ones studying in the US.
 Whether it’s a healthcare management MBA online or a standard MBA, plenty of adults are trying to better themselves also.
 As a grown-up, you have the flexibility to decide against attending class, where kids don’t.
 I’m actually going back to school myself in April and it will be online.
 As far as the kids go, I was keeping them home Monday no matter what (I’m the parent and their health and safety is my top priority).